-In this tutorial, you are going to learn how to add custom symbols and characters to your posts.
+This tutorial shows you how to insert custom symbols and characters into your content.

 If you need help using the WordPress Content editor go here:

-If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-Select the item you would like to use from the Special character table to add it to your text …
+Select a symbol inside the Special character table to add it to your text …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding a combination of characters inside your page that web browsers then interpret as special symbols.
+They are created by typing or adding a combination of characters in the web page that your web browser then converts into special symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this tutorial for links to useful resources additional resources about custom characters and symbols.
+- See further below for references useful resources about HTML characters and symbols.

-Text smilies are created by typing two or more punctuation marks.
+Text smileys are created by typing two or more punctuation marks.
 For example: